Killing of Megan Khung: Post-trial

-On 28 February 2025, the same date when both Foo and Wong pleaded guilty to killing Khung, Khung's father made a social media post as tribute to his late daughter, and he also added that he forgave his ex-wife in spite of what she had done to Khung.
+On 28 February 2025, the same date when both Foo and Wong pleaded guilty to killing Khung, Simon made a social media post as tribute to his late daughter, and he also added that he forgave his ex-wife in spite of what she had done to Khung.
 In his post, Khung's father also apologized for his failure to protect Khung and fulfill his paternal duties, and expressed regret for his mistakes.
 Local actress Sheila Sim paid a tribute to Khung on social media, expressing her condolences and hoped for the girl to rest in peace, while stating that it was heartbreaking as a mother herself to read Khung's story in the papers.

 After the sentencing of Foo and Wong on 3 April 2025, Khung's father once again made a social media post, in which he apologised to his daughter.
 The sentencing of Khung's killers took place just six days before Khung's father welcomed the birth of his third child (a son), and Khung's father stated based on the legal outcome and its timing, he took it as a sign for him to move on from the ordeal.
 Foo's 70-year-old mother, who was briefly approached by the media after she attended her daughter's sentencing hearing, reportedly told the press that "everyone makes mistakes".
 She had reportedly advised Foo to behave in prison before she was taken back to prison.

 On 8 April 2025, the Ministry of Social and Family Development (MSF) released a statement relating to the case of Khung's abuse.
 The statement revealed that based on their investigative findings, the social service agency handling Khung's case did not provide an adequate description of the severity of her injuries in a report, which was the cause of inadequate interventions made in her case.
 The agency's report further showed that they made out a plan for Khung to remain in the care of her maternal grandmother, who was assessed to be a more suitable caregiver than her mother and they received information that Khung was a well-behaved and cheerful student and hence they did not suspect child abuse, and their efforts were also hindered by Khung's later disappearance and transfer from her pre-school after moving in with Foo.
 It was further mentioned that in light of Khung's death, strengthened measures were introduced to ensure more effective steps in identifying and intervening in cases of potential child abuse.